Kong/docs.konghq.com/app/enterprise/0.34-x/kong-manager/configuration/authentication.md

 ## How to Set Up a Super Admin

-1. Go to the Organization page in Kong Manager.
+1. Go to the "Organization" tab in Kong Manager.

-2. Click +Invite User and fill out the form.
-Give the user the super-admin role in the default workspace.
+2. Click "+Invite User" and fill out the form.

+3. Give the user the `super-admin` role in the `default` workspace.

-3. Go back to the Organization page, Invited section, and click the email address of the user in order to view the user.
+4. Return to the "Organization" page, and in the "Invited" section, click the email address of the user in order to view them.

-4. Click Generate Registration Link.
-Copy the link.
-You'll use it later to finish setting up your account.
+5. Click "Generate Registration Link".

+6. Copy the link for later use after completing the account setup.

 ## How to Enable Basic Authentication